Protesters march peacefully in Philadelphia after grand jury ruling in Breonna Taylor case

 "Is there a way the grand jury got this right?" asked reporter Christie Ileto.

 "They may have gotten this right to the letter of the law," said Stephen Flemming.
-"But someway, somehow, that officers firing indiscriminately into a house such that the people's lives next door were in danger, which is what the one indictment was for, I do believe additional there could have been charges brought."
+"But someway, somehow, that officers firing indiscriminately into a house such that the peoples' lives next door were in danger, which is what the one indictment was for, I do believe there could have been additional charges."

 "I think it's pretty obvious that she was murdered," said Helen Allison.